Easy On Hold | Blog - what is legal hold music?

 The Solution: Use a Commercial Music Service

-Having seen the complexity of licensing hold music, you’ll be relieved to know that there are businesses that specialize specifically in providing legal, licensed music for business.
+You know licensing music can be complex.
+Look for a business that specializes specifically in providing legal, licensed music for business.
 Easy On Hold provides a service called Brandi Music, which has more than 70 channels of music for business use.
-Such a provider is known as a commercial music service.
+You want a commercial music service.

 A commercial music service pays both performance rights and a form of reproduction rights called ephemeral rights.
-Such rights are obtained through statutory licenses.
-Statutory licenses are available for commercial business music services only.
-The details of this type of copyright law is found in sections 112 and 114 of the Copyright Act, 17 U.S.C. §§ 112 and 114.
+These rights are handed through statutory licenses and are available for commercial business music services only.
+Specifically, you can find details in the U.S. copyright law sections 112 and 114 of the Copyright Act, 17 U.S.C. §§ 112 and 114.
 Congress set up SoundExchange, an agency that “collects and distributes digital performance royalties on behalf of over 245,000 recording artists’ and master rights owners’ accounts,” as stated at soundexchange.com.

 Commercial music services pay a percentage of revenue to SoundExchange to cover the sound recording licensing you would otherwise need to obtain from record labels.
 Therein lies the convenience and value of contracting a commercial music service for your use of music on your hold button and as background music in your office, store, restaurant, or other public space.